The Kiski School: Activities

 Clubs at Kiski are largely student-organized and vary from year to year.
 The school has historically seen students organize the following clubs, among others:

 Traditions

 School dress code

 During the academic day, meals, and school assemblies, all students must wear a coat and tie following a school dress code.
-Students must wear a sport or suit coat, dress shirt, tie, belted trousers, leather dress shoes, and dress socks.
+Students must wear a sport or suit coat, dress shirt, tie, belted trousers or skirt, leather dress shoes, and dress socks.
 Students must wear a white dress shirt for formal evening meals.

 Students must wear gray dress pants with a belt, a white shirt, a tie, a blue blazer, and dress shoes for special school events.

 Upon graduation, the school awards students a black and white striped tie.

 Campus

-The 350-acre campus overlooks the small town of Saltsburg, PA, 30 miles east of Pittsburgh, PA.
+The 350-acre campus overlooks the small town of Saltsburg, Pennsylvania, approximately 30 miles east of Pittsburgh, PA.